 1st Prize: The one-off Willesden Herald mug inscribed “Willesden Short Story Prize 2017” + £300

-£75 to each of the remaining eight short-listed
+£75 to each of the remaining seven short-listed

 All ten shortlisted stories will be published in “Willesden Herald: New Short Stories 10”.